aaronzelenski/Trivia-Junkie/README.md

 -	Secure login over https to retain top score
 -	Top score and current score update with each question
 -	Leaderboard with top scores from all people registered

+**Spencer Peart and Aaron Zelenski will be pair programming this project**